Palo (religion): Morality, ethics, and gender roles

 Palo teaches deference to teachers, elders, and the dead.
 According to Ochoa, the religion maintains that "speed, strength, and clever decisiveness" are positive traits for practitioners, while also exulting the values of "revolt, risk and change".
 The religion has not adopted the Christian notion of sin, and does not present a particular model of ethical perfection for its practitioners to strive towards.
 The focus of the practice is thus not perfection, but power.
-It has been characterised as a world embracing religion, rather than a world renouncing one.
+It has been characterised as a world-embracing religion, rather than a world-renouncing one.

 Both men and women are allowed to practice Palo.
-While women can hold the most senior positions in the religion, most prayer houses in Havana are run by men, and an attitude of machismo is common among Palo groups.
-Ochoa thought that Palo could be described as patriarchal, and the scholar of religion Mary Ann Clark encountered many women who thought the community of practitioners to be too masculinist.
-Many Palo practitioners maintain that women should not be given a nganga while they are still capable of menstruating.
-Palo teaches that the presence of a menstruating woman near the nganga would weaken it, also maintaining that the nganga's thirst for blood would cause the woman to bleed excessively, causing her harm and potentially even killing her.
-For this reason, many female practitioners will only receive a nganga decades after their male contemporaries.
+While women can hold the religion's most senior positions, most praise houses in Havana are run by men, and an attitude of machismo is common among Palo groups.
+Ochoa thought that Palo could be described as patriarchal, and the scholar of religion Mary Ann Clark encountered many women who deemed the community of practitioners to be too masculinist.
+Many Palo initiates maintain that women should not be given a nganga while they are still capable of menstruating; the religion teaches that a menstruating woman's presence would weaken the nganga and that the nganga's thirst for blood would cause the woman to bleed excessively, potentially killing her.
+For this reason, many female practitioners only receive a nganga once they are past the age of menopause, decades after their male contemporaries.
 Gay men are often excluded from Palo, and observers have reported high levels of homophobia within the tradition, in contrast to the large numbers of gay men involved in Santería.

 Practices

 Palo is an initiatory religion.
-Its practices are typically secretive, rather than being practised openly.
-The nganga is central to Palo's ritual practices, representing the "main protagonist" in its ceremonies, trabajos ("works"), and divination.
-The language used in Palo ceremonies, such as its songs, is often called Palo Kikongo; Ochoa characterised this as a "Creole speech" based on both Kikingo and Spanish.
-This ritual language has Hispanicized the spelling of many Kikongo words and given them new meanings.
+Rather than being practised openly, its practices are typically secretive, but revolve around the nganga, which is central to its ceremonies, trabajos ("works"), and divination.
+The language used in Palo ceremonies, as in its songs, is often called Palo Kikongo; a "Creole speech" based on both Kikongo and Spanish, it Hispanicizes the spelling of many Kikongo words and gives them new meanings.
 Practitioners greet one another with the phrase nsala malekum.
 They also acknowledge each other with a special handshake in which their right thumbs are locked together and the palms meet.